Daniel J. Tortora

 Seeing you better informed, energized, and beaming with pride is what fuels me.

-Over the years, I’ve edited over 12 million words; written 100+ articles on various aspects of writing, publishing, and book marketing; and guided dozens of authors.
+I’ve edited over 12 million words; written 120+ articles on various aspects of writing, publishing, and book marketing; and guided dozens of authors each year.

-Some days, I’m dusting off old books or squinting at scanned documents, lost in studying early American and Indigenous/American Indian history.
+Some days, I’m dusting off old books or squinting at scanned documents, studying early American and Indigenous/Native American history.
 More on that later.

 Other than that, I’m up for outdoor activities just about every day.
 I love going to classic car shows and cruise nights, watching live music, going out for comfort food, and sampling hand-crafted chocolates.
-I listen to a lot of podcasts and watch a lot of documentaries, but for some reason shows like The Trust and The Snake always catch my interest, too.
+I listen to a lot of podcasts and watch a lot of documentaries, but for some reason social deduction reality shows like Million Dollar Secret and The Snake always catch my interest, too.

 Historian Daniel J. Tortora

-I research and publish on late Colonial and Revolutionary America, eighteenth‑century South Carolina, and Indigenous history (Native American history) based in New England and the South.
+I study the late Colonial and Revolutionary War eras, focusing on eighteenth-century South Carolina and on Indigenous history (Native American history) based in New England and the South.

 I hold a PhD in History from Duke University, where I studied with a Pulitzer Prize–winning mentor, and I have taught at Duke and Colby College.